-- (a) The court shall, at the arraignment or as soon as such relevant information becomes available, suspend the driver's license and driving privileges of any person charged with a violation of section two, article five of this chapter who refused to submit to a secondary chemical test as required by section four, article five of this chapter. - (b) Upon motion by the prosecutor, the court may, at the arraignment or as soon as such relevant information becomes available, suspend the driver's license and driving privileges of any person charged with a violation of section two, article five of this chapter if the court finds that allowing the person to maintain a license would pose a high risk of harming others during the pendency of the action. - (c) A person whose license has been suspended pursuant to this section may file a motion for judicial review of the suspension, and the court shall conduct the review in accordance with this article within thirty days after the filing of the motion.
-The court shall, at the time of the suspension, advise the defendant of his or her right to the review.
+(a) The court shall, at the first appearance or arraignment, or as soon as such relevant information becomes available, suspend the driver's license and driving privileges of any person charged with a violation of §17C-5-2 of this code who refused to submit to a secondary chemical test as required by §17C-5-4 of this code.

+(b) Upon motion by the prosecutor, the court may, at the arraignment or as soon as such relevant information becomes available, suspend the driver's license and driving privileges of any person charged with a violation of §17C-5-2 of this code if the court finds that allowing the person to maintain a license would pose a substantial risk of harming others during the pendency of the action.

+(c) A person whose license has been suspended pursuant to this section may file a motion for a hearing of the suspension in the court in which the charges are pending within ten days, and the court shall conduct the review in accordance with this article within thirty days after the filing of the motion.
+The court shall, at the time of the suspension, advise the defendant of his or her right to a hearing.